onetep-devel/documentation/hfx.rst

 (in bohr) at which total DMA multipoles are calculated.
 This is mostly useful if your system (strictly speaking: your DMA subsystem) is not charge-neutral and you are interested in the value of the total dipole.
-When the system is non 10000 neutral, the total dipole is not translation invariant, and a reference point for calculating it needs to be specified.
+When the system is non-neutral, the total dipole is not translation invariant, and a reference point for calculating it needs to be specified.
 This keyword specifies this reference.
 Also note that when a simcell full-density polarisation calculation is performed (via